DEAF AWARENESS WEEK 2024

 This year’s Deaf Awareness Week runs 6th – 12th May 2024

-The aim of this year’s Deaf Awareness Week is to build inclusive communities for all.
+The aim of this year’s Deaf Awareness Week is to celebrating love and trust.

 Read our case studies and testimonials